 - Cut the boule in long slices about an inch apart.
 BUT DO NOT CUT THROUGH THE BOTTOM OF THE LOAF!!

 - Now cut across the first cuts, creating a crisscross cutting pattern in the bread.

 - Slice the cheeses into 1/4 inch thick by 1 inch or so pieces and stuff them into the bread slices.

-- When all the bread cuts are stuffed with the cheeses, wrap the loaf in tinfoil, place on a baking sheet, Or a pie plate, like I did here) in center of the oven, and bake until all the cheese is melted; about 20 minutes.
+- When all the bread cuts are stuffed with the cheeses, wrap the loaf in tinfoil, place on a baking sheet in center of the oven, and bake until all the cheese is melted; about 20 minutes.

-When the bread is done, unwrap it and sprinkle the bacon mixture over the loaf, pulling the bread pieces gently to thoroughly distribute the topping.
+- When the bread is all full of melty cheese, unwrap it and sprinkle the bacon mixture over the loaf, pulling the bread pieces gently to thoroughly distribute the topping.
 Garnish with the fresh chives and serve on a tray.

 - This is finger food, but plates, napkins and forks may be appreciated nearby!

 Click any of the pictures below to explore these recipes